Connect with Us: Call Us Today: 1-800-807-8030

 A direct, no-nonsense approach focused on results helps keep dominant styles engaged.
 Provide opportunities for them to take the lead while giving them space to achieve outcomes independently.

-Communicating Effectively with Conscientious Styles
+Communicating Effectively with Conscientious Styles (C)

 Cs feel most prepared with a thorough background and context.
-Over-communicate details in a systematic, logical way so focus on accuracy and avoid emotions.
+Over-communicate details in a systematic, logical way, so focus on accuracy and avoid emotions.

 Cs make decisions based on facts rather than feelings.
 Stick to precise language and data points.
 Allow time for analysis of new ideas.